7 Steps to become a salesforce developer

 developer

-Salesforce development is somewhat similar to engineering other types of software but differs in the skills, knowledge and certifications you need.
-Still, Salesforce engineering is a growing sector filled with opportunities for newbies with relevant expertise and background.
-So if you’re thinking of starting a career in the field, keep reading to learn how to become a Salesforce developer.
+Salesforce development is similar to engineering other types of software but differs in the skills, knowledge, and relevant certifications you need.
+Still, Salesforce engineering is a growing sector filled with professional developers, with opportunities for newbies with relevant expertise and background.
+So, if you’re considering starting a career, keep reading to learn how to become a Salesforce software developer.

 What is Salesforce development?

-Salesforce (SFDC) consists of a set of products for sales, marketing and customer service management — all making up a cloud platform.
-The tools are some of the most popular applications for businesses since they help automate various processes to increase sales, improve customer service and enhance marketing, eventually leading to business expansion and revenue growth.
+Salesforce (SFDC) consists of sales, marketing, and customer service management products — all making up a cloud platform.
+The tools are some of the most popular business applications since they help automate various processes to increase sales, improve customer service, and enhance marketing, eventually leading to business expansion and revenue growth.

-In addition, SFDC keeps evolving and coming up with other products for businesses.
-These include tools for e-commerce companies, financial and healthcare organizations, and even an IoT system.
-This makes Salesforce an extensive area for career opportunities.
+In addition, the Salesforce developer salary SFDC keeps evolving and developing other products for businesses.
+These include tools for e-commerce companies, financial and healthcare organizations, and IoT systems.
+This makes the Salesforce ecosystem an extensive area for career opportunities.

 Salesforce development, in turn, implies tailoring SF applications via coding, which consists of front-end and back-end development.
-Front-end is created with the Lighting framework, which is a more modern alternative to the Visualforce framework.
+The front end is created with the Lighting framework, a more modern alternative to the Visualforce framework.

-Back-end coding, by contrast, is programming apps on the side of the server, for which an object-oriented programming language called Apex and a data management language called SOQL are used.
-Salesforce developers should be familiar with the rules for developing for the platform since there are some limitations and other nuances that affect the process.
+Back-end coding, by contrast, is programming apps on the server’s side, for which an object-oriented programming language called Apex and a data management language called SOQL are used.
+Salesforce developers should be familiar with the rules for developing apps for the platform since some limitations and other nuances affect the process of writing code.

 What does a Salesforce developer do?

-To get the right understanding of what it means to be a Salesforce developer, you need to know that clients may need 2 different types of work to be done.
-Namely, Salesforce customization and configuration are the tasks you will have to do for clients’ organizations, but there are crucial differences between these, which you need to know if you’re going to work with Salesforce.
+To understand what it means to be a good Salesforce developer, though, you need to know that clients may need two different types of work to be done.
+Namely, Salesforce customization and configuration are the tasks you will have to do for clients’ organizations.
+Still, there are crucial differences between these, which you need to know if you will work with Salesforce professionals.

 Salesforce configuration

-Salesforce configuration requires setting up Salesforce applications for the client but without actually building them.
-The process doesn’t require any coding; instead, the apps are integrated through UI.
-This is a job that a Salesforce administrator does, but engineers usually have the admin expertise that allows them to configure the system.
+Salesforce configuration requires setting up applications for the client without actually building them.
+The process doesn’t require coding; the apps are integrated through UI.
+This is a job that a Salesforce administrator does, but engineers usually have the Salesforce admin expertise that allows them to configure the Salesforce system.

 Salesforce customization